Gregorcnik/battelCompile/README.md

 ## Syntax

-First line of the file must be header line.
-The header line consists of program name and program offset separated by space.
-Program name must be a valid c variable name and the offset must be on [0, 2^10 - program_size).
+The first line of the file must be a header line.
+The header line consists of the program name and program offset separated by a space.
+The program name must be a valid c variable name, and the offset must be within the range [0, 2^10 - program_size).

 For opcodes see [BattelASM/arch.ods](https://github.com/qyx22122/BattelASM/blob/main/arch.ods).

 ### Comments

-You can create comments with semicolon (;).
-They can occupy a whole line or start somewhere in between and they last to the end of line.
+You can create comments with a semicolon (;).
+They can occupy a whole line or start somewhere in between, and they last to the end of the line.
 There are no block comments.

 ```asm
 comments 0